Step 3.3: Upgrade Facilities and Install Electrical Infrastructure

 - Evaluate the need for upgraded electrical infrastructure on both the electric utility (line) side and the site owner (load) side of the electric service meter

-- Discuss ways to minimize upgrade costs through incentives, rebates, charger selection and phased deployment up through the next five years
+- Discuss ways to minimize upgrade costs through incentives, rebates, charger selection, automated load management software and phased deployment up through the next five years

 - Determine whether a procurement process will be needed for facility upgrades, and run it if necessary